NAVIGATING ITALY’S CYCLING LANDSCAPE

 History

 The Milan-San Remo race was first held in 1907 and has grown into one of the most anticipated events on the cycling calendar.
 Organized by the Italian newspaper La Gazzetta dello Sport, the race quickly gained prominence due to its challenging length and the diverse mix of participants it attracted.
+The inaugural race covered approximately 288 kilometers, starting in Milan and finishing in the coastal town of San Remo, on the Italian Riviera.
 Over the decades, the race has seen various route changes, but its essence remains the same: a test of endurance, strategy, and sprinting prowess.
 Eddy Merckx, the legendary Belgian cyclist, holds the record for the most wins, with seven victories between 1966 and 1976.

 Terrain